Skip to Content

 • 3 Cloves garlic minced

-• Cup bourbon
+• Cup bourbon (optional)

-• 3 Cups blueberries can be frozen
+• 3 Cups blueberries Thaw If using frozen berries

 • ½ Teaspoon kosher salt